-Drinking more water (aiming for 6-8 glasses per day) helps to dilute the sodium levels and flush the salt out of your system.
-Also, avoid drinks containing caffeine as they often contain sodium increasing water retention.
+Drinking more water helps to dilute the sodium levels and flush the salt out of your system.
+You should be aiming to drink at least 6-8 glasses of water per day.

-Applying ice to a swollen foot can help to reduce swelling especially if the swelling is a result of an injury.
+Ice is a great treatment tool for a swollen foot.
+Applying ice can help to reduce swelling especially if the swelling is a result of an injury.
 Ice helps to reduce the amount of localized bleeding which in turn reduces swelling.
 Ice packs should be used for ten minutes at a time every couple of hours.